Disney’s Magical Express & Resort Airline Check-in

 Additionally, all Disney resort* hotel guests can use a FREE service that is technically separate from Magical Express: Resort Airline Check-in, which allows you to get your return boarding pass and check in your luggage right at your Disney hotel, for selected airlines.

-- The tagged luggage is then loaded on trucks that take the bags to the Disney resort hotels, where they are placed directly in the guests’ rooms after arrival.
-Guests using this service no longer need to go to baggage claim and wait for their luggage (except if arriving from outside the US — see below).
+- (Luggage Service Temporarily Paused) The tagged luggage is then loaded on trucks that take the bags to the Disney resort hotels, where they are placed directly in the guests’ rooms after arrival.
+Guests using this service don’t need to go to baggage claim and wait for their luggage (except if arriving from outside the US — see below).

 - Upon arriving at Orlando airport, guests must find a counter in Terminal B, Level 1, where they are checked in and then assigned to buses (operated by Mears Transportation under contract to Disney) that carry them to their hotels.
 The drivers are allowed to put up a sign indicating gratuities are accepted, but they should not be actively soliciting tips.
 If your driver helps you with luggage or does an exceptional job, a gratuity is in order.

-- When guests are ready to return to the airport, they can check in their luggage and get a boarding pass using Resort Airline Check-in (assuming they are flying on a participating airline), then ride a Magical Express bus back to the airport.
+- (Resort Airline Check-in Temporarily Paused) When guests are ready to return to the airport, they can check in their luggage and get a boarding pass using Resort Airline Check-in (assuming they are flying on a participating airline), then ride a Magical Express bus back to the airport.
 The pick-up time for your return to the airport will be approximately 3 hours prior to your flight time.

 - Disney resort guests using non-participating airlines can still ride the Magical Express bus back to the airport, but must carry their bags to the bus and check in at the airport in the usual fashion.
 The pick-up time for your return to the airport will be approximately 3 hours prior to your flight time.

 *Disney’s Magical Express is available only to guests staying at the official hotels owned and operated by Disney.
-The Walt Disney World Swan and Dolphin hotels, the seven Downtown Disney hotels and Shades of Green are NOT included.
+Magical Express is NOT available to guests of the Swan and Dolphin hotels, the seven Disney Springs resort area hotels, the Four Seasons Orlando and Shades of Green.

 Guests must be 16 or older to travel unaccompanied on Disney’s Magical Express.